Gerhard Hoffmann (pilot): Crimea

 During his convalescence period, Hoffmann was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 12 December.
 He then returned to 4.
-Staffel of JG 52 and claimed his 43rd/44th—depening on source—aerial victory on 7 February 1944 over a Bell P-39 Airacobra fighter aircraft near Kerch.
+Staffel of JG 52 and claimed his 43rd/44th—depending on source—aerial victory on 7 February 1944 over a Bell P-39 Airacobra fighter aircraft near Kerch.
 According to Obermaier, he claimed his 100th aerial victory on 16 March 1944 over the Crimea, which would make him the 65th Luftwaffe pilot to achieve the century mark.
 According to Barbas, as well as Mathews and Foreman, Hoffmann claimed his 100th aerial victory on 22 April 1944.
 On 8 April, Soviet forces had launched the Crimean offensive, forcing the Germans to evacuate the Crimea.
 On the first day of the operation, Hoffmann became an "ace-in-a-day" for the first time, claiming four Ilyushin Il-2 ground-attack aircraft and a Yak-1 fighter.
 The following day, he again claimed five aerial victories, making him and "ace-in-day" for the second time.
 On 17 and 18 April, Hoffmann claimed five and six aerial victories near Sevastopol, making him a four-time "ace-in-day".
 On 4 May 1944, 15 Bf 109s from II.
 Gruppe intercepted 24 Il-2 ground-attack aircraft from 8 GShAP (8th Guards Ground-attack Aviation Regiment) and 47 GShAP (47th Ground-attack Aviation Regiment), escorted by 23 fighter aircraft, over the Black Sea.
 In this encounter, pilots from II.
 Gruppe claimed six aerial victories, including two Il-2s by Hoffmann, without sustaining any losses.
 However, Soviet records only document the loss of three Il-2s and one Yakovlev Yak-9 fighter.

 He once more became an "ace-in-day" on 7 May, taking his total to 121 aerial victories claimed, making him a five-time "ace-in-day".
 For these achievements, Hoffmann was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 14 May 1944 for 125 aerial victories claimed.
 While 4.
 Staffel was withdrawn from the Eastern Front and subordinated to Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing) fighting on the Western Front, Hoffmann was transferred to the Ergänzungs-Jagdgruppe West, a supplementary fighter pilot training unit, in May 1944.
 There, he served as a fighter pilot instructor and was promoted to Leutnant (second lieutenant).